sveinnfannar/Export-MySchool-Calendar/README.md

 Export-MySchool-Calendar
 ========================

-Export-MySchool-Calendar is a small chrome extesion to export the Reykjavík University MySchool calendar to a more convenient format so it can be imported into other applicatoins like: Google Calendar, Apple Calendar (formerly iCal), IBM Lotus Notes, Yahoo!
+Export-MySchool-Calendar is a small Chrome extesion to export the Reykjavík University MySchool calendar to a more convenient format so it can be imported into other applicatoins like: Google Calendar, Apple Calendar (formerly iCal), IBM Lotus Notes, Yahoo!
 Calendar and many more.

 It works by adding an "Export Calendar" button above the calendar in MySchool, when clicked a script parses the DOM and creates a [ics file][1] that is downloaded.